pxc/gitbook/text/13_Rebasing/0_ Rebasing.markdown

     $ git commit
     ...

-Meanwhile, someone else does some work creating two new commits on the origin branch too.
+Meanwhile, someone else does some work, creating two new commits on the origin branch too.
 This means both 'origin' and 'mywork' has advanced, which means the work has diverged.

 [fig:rebase1]